sprocketbox/articulate/README.md

 An entity should have a getter and a setter for the columns in the database.

-The method name should match the column name is studly case, with getters being prefixed with `get` and setters with `set`.
+The method name should match the column name in studly case, with getters being prefixed with `get` and setters with `set`.
 For example;

     class Test
     {